Operation

 unpin! | Remove persisted pin |

-bridge! | Register bridge with remote interface and optional prefetched info |
+bridge! | Register bridge/publication target with local bridge info and optional prefetched remote info |

 bridge-synchronize! | Merge a prepared bridge synchronization response |